David Galbraith

-David Galbraith (born 20 December 1983) is an English footballer.
+David Galbraith (born 20 December 1983) is an English former footballer who played as a midfielder.

 Career

 Galbraith plays as a left sided midfielder, he joined Boston United in 2005 initially on loan from Northampton Town and is a former trainee at Tottenham Hotspur.
-He re-signed for the club after their double relegation, making him one of three players remaining from the previous season. on 31 January 2008 Galbraith signed for Kettering Town.
+He re-signed for the club after their double relegation, making him one of three players remaining from the previous season.

+On 31 January 2008 Galbraith signed for Kettering Town.

+He later played for King's Lynn, St Albans City, Bedford and Arlesey Town.

 Personal life

 Galbraith attended Putteridge High School in Luton and now works with Freddie Knight at MIDA Civils.